 Computing Sciences Postgraduate Research - PhDs and Studentships

 The Computational Biology Laboratory focuses on research spanning the biological hierarchy, from genome through to ecosystem.
 The laboratory provides an interdisciplinary environment for research and education, specialising in the computational and mathematical sciences.
 Areas of research include biological pattern recognition, protein structure, imaging, RNA bioinformatics, growth and development, phylogenetics, medical bioinformatics and systems biology.
-In addition to carrying out internationally-leading research with national and international partners, the laboratory has strong links with the School of Biological Sciences, the John Innes Centre, the Institute of Food Research, The Sainsbury Laboratory, The Genome Analysis Centre and the Norfolk and Norwich University Hospital.
+In addition to carrying out internationally-leading research with national and international partners, the laboratory has strong links with the School of Biological Sciences, The School of Environmental Sciences, The Earlham Institute, The Sainsbury Laboratory, The Quadrum Institute, The John Innes Centre, and the Norfolk and Norwich University Hospital.

-The Machine Learning and Statistics Laboratory combines researchers from machine learning, data mining, statistics and software engineering.
+The Data Science and Statistics Laboratory combines researchers from machine learning, data mining, statistics and actuarial science.
 Members are developing analysis approaches for “Big Data” processing, linkage, model selection and analysis, aimed at large and complex social and health databases and real-time data.
-They also analyse real time and historical data to support software development.
-The work is funded by ESRC as part of the Local Government and Business Big Data Research Centre.
-This partnership, led by the University of Essex with UEA and the University of Kent, will place the three universities at the forefront of the UK’s Big Data network.
-The group also has a long-standing collaboration with Aviva.
-The group is also funded by the EPSRC to conduct research into time series classification.
-Algorithms they have recently developed are currently the best known in the world at this particular task and are being applied in collaboration with the Institute of Food Research, Imperial College and the Vermont Energy Corporation to a range of real-world problems, with the potential for genuine societal and economic impact.
+They specialise in the analysis of big administrative databases of health and educational data.
+The work is funded by ESRC, by medical research bodies and by the Institute and Faculty of Actuaries.
+We also have a long-standing collaboration with Aviva.
+The group is also funded by the EPSRC and Turing institute to conduct research into time series classification.
+Algorithms they have recently developed are currently the best known in the world at this task and are being applied in collaboration with the Quadrum Institute, Imperial College and the Vermont Energy Corporation to a range of real-world problems, with the potential for genuine societal and economic impact.

 Take a look at our current PhD and studentship opportunities.